-The rise of disc brakes is beginning to make this yesterday's problem.
+However, the rise of disc brakes has made this yesterday's problem, provided of course you have a disc-brake-equipped bike.
 Without a brake track, rims can be made a little lighter too.

 Weight.
 While carbon fibre tubular wheels might appeal to weight weenies, the fact is that the cheaper and more common carbon fibre clinchers are typically the same weight, or heavier, than a good quality aluminium wheelset.
 If you want the lightest wheels on a budget, then aluminium is still the way to go.
-The Spada Stiletto wheels road.cc tested weigh just 1,290g yet cost £700, cheaper than most carbon fibre wheels.
+The Spada Stiletto wheels we tested a few years ago weighed just 1,290g yet cost £700, cheaper than most carbon fibre wheels.
 However, you do have to factor in the aerodynamic benefits of a carbon rim over an aluminium rim when comparing the weight.